 Things to do in El Paredón | Pacific coast Guatemala

 When you think of Guatemala, you probably don’t think of beautiful beaches.
-Yet people from Guatemala City regularly travel to the Pacific coast to spend a few days.
+Yet people from Guatemala City regularly travel to the Pacific coast to spend there a few days.
 Most beaches are not that beautiful, especially when you compare it to neighbouring countries such as Belize, Honduras and Mexico.
 But El Paredón is a place to remember, because of its cool vibe.
 This upcoming beach destination is approximately 2.5 hours from Antigua.
 There are restaurants, beaches with volcanic sand, beautiful sunsets and lots of surfers.
 And if you’re planning to stay multiple days, make sure to check out the interesting tours offered by Lacho Zachula, where you directly support the locals.
-Paredón Surf House is a place you want to check out and make a reservation.

 Rio Dulce + Livingston | The Caribbean coast